Being unemployed is pretty common, often more than once in your career.

 Regardless of the reason, being unemployed creates an "employment gap" on the resume and LinkedIn Profile.
-That gap can make a job search more challenging.

 Millions of people land new jobs every month, and they weren't all employed when they were hired.
 If you are unemployed, you can land a new job, too!
 This is how:

 "Keeping your options open" and resisting being "pigeon-holed" are instincts that you need to fight, because, with the technology currently used by employers to find and evaluate job candidates, the instinct to be open to any/every opportunity is deadly.

 Applying for any/all jobs means you aren't choosy about what you apply for, and you probably apply without meeting the requirements about knowledge, skills, experience, or location.

 You can't meet the requirements for every job open, and you probably wouldn't like to do every job that is available.
 So, figure out the job that is the best fit for your knowledge, skills, and experience.
 Focus is the key to success today!

 Search through a site like Indeed, which is the largest collection of job postings in the world.
 Look for jobs where you meet most of the requirements.
 Focus on jobs you would like and would succeed at.
 Collect the following information: